The Complete Guide to Standard Window Sizes, Charts, & Codes

 72″ casement window 16601660 casement window 18601860 casement window 20602060 casement window 26602660 casement window 30603060

-Horizontal Sliding Windows
+Horizontal Sliding Window Sizes

 Horizontal-sliding windows are another prevalent window style, perhaps the most common.
 This style consists of two or three sashes mounted next to each other horizontally.
 They can be single sliders or double sliders, with one or two sashes opening past the others by sliding horizontally along a track at the bottom of the window.
 Horizontal-sliding windows are versatile and relatively cost-effective.
 However, they are considered slightly less energy efficient than hinged windows.